 Suggestions

-Extract full component implementations (Button, Card, Input, Dialog, ThemeProvider, Grid) into separate reference files and link to them from SKILL.md with brief pattern descriptions
+Extract full component implementations (Button, Card, Input, Dialog, ThemeProvider, Grid) into a separate COMPONENTS.md file and reference it from the main skill with a one-line description of each pattern.

 | Dimension | Reasoning | Score |